 Films — Live-Action

 - The in-game character models in Final Fantasy X follow this trope.
 However, the FMV ones have very noticeable Japanese features—for some of them, at least: Rikku is quite obviously Asian, as is Tidus(in the CG cutscenes), and Yuna is noticeably Asian but with slightly softer features.
 Wakka is Ambiguously Brown.
 Lulu, Auron, and Seymour, though, are white as the driven snow.
-These may have somewhat to do with their lifestyle rather than their race, though.
+Like with Squall above, Tidus was modelled after a real-life Korean celebrity.

-- In some scenes from the early concept trailers for Advent Children, Cloud looks rather obviously Asian.
+- In some scenes from the early concept trailers for Advent Children, Cloud looks rather obviously Asian (even with dyed-looking hair in some versions - see the sequence where he fights with Kadaj near the scrap metal).
+And, in other early concepts, he looks completely white (the promotional render of him holding the sword).
 This was changed to the more racially ambiguous look (i.e. European in hair and eye color/ eye shape and a mix of facial features) he and most other characters have in the final version(s) of the movie, as well as Dirge of Cerberus.
 This also arguably the case for both the early versions of Sephiroth and Kadaj.

-- In The Compilation of Final Fantasy 7, the characters seem to span a wide range of races.
-Cloud, Zack, Reno, and Elena all have mixed asian/caucasian features.
-Yuffie is most obviously completely asian, as is Tseng, and Tifa switches between looking asian and white.
-Aerith and Sid are as caucasian as they come.
-Barret and Rude are obviously black.
+- In The Compilation of Final Fantasy VII, the characters seem to span a wide range of races.
+Cloud, Zack, Tifa, Reno, Elena and Reeve all have mixed Asian/Caucasian features.
+Yuffie is most obviously completely Asian, as is Tseng (the designers claimed to have enjoyed dressing Yuffie the best, as they were able to use Japanese designs in her clothing).
+Aerith and Cid are white.
+Barret and Rude are black.
 Red XIII is a dog and Cait Sith is a cat.

 - An odd variation on this occurs in Megaman Battle Network with Dekao "Dex" Oyama, whose comparatively dark complexion & full lips give him an oddly negroid look, rather than the 'stateless' features typically given to anime characters.